rachnatiwari/toDoApp/README.md

 -   Completed and deleted tasks can be viewed in archives
 -   All tasks have Date and Time due on
 -   Elaborative details about each task can be added

-## Screenshots
-- The screenshots for different pages of the app are in screenshots folder

 ## Contributions Best Practices